nyetwurk/ecuxplot/BUILD.md

 ### CI/CD

-- **Build and Release Workflow**: Runs on every push to any branch and nightly, builds all platforms using `build-matrix.yml` → `build-common.yml` with `installers` target
+- **Build and Release Workflow**: Runs on every push to any branch and latest, builds all platforms using `build-matrix.yml` → `build-common.yml` with `installers` target
 - **Release Workflow**: Runs on tags, creates full installers using `build-matrix.yml` → `build-common.yml`
 - **Build Common**: Reusable workflow for single-platform builds + tests
 - **Build Matrix**: Shared multi-platform build orchestration